Priorities for Equipping a Remote Workforce

 - By Brian George

-- Discover which files and the apps employees use to perform their jobs, and devise a plan for them to remotely access and share data in a secure manner.
+- Discover which files and apps employees use to perform their jobs, and devise a plan for them to remotely access and share data in a secure manner.

 - Ensure reliable, fast Internet service at home.

 If the employee does not have reliable internet access at home, consider providing them with an LTE wireless solution.